Investing

 How to Invest in Mutual Funds

-Are you thinking about investing in mutual funds?
+Considering an investment in mutual funds?
 Nearly 45 percent of the households in the United States own mutual funds.
-They’re a convenient way to own several different securities at once.
+They offer a convenient way to own multiple securities through a single investment.

 How to Invest in Mutual Funds